-Eg. Mala said to Rani, "This is my new car".
-SCHOOL OF SCIENCE AND HUMANITIES
+Eg. Mala said to Rani, "This is my new

-Mala told Rani that that was her new car.
+car".
+Mala told Rani that that was her new

-Conj 'that' added

-Tense change - present past

-This that

-My her

-Said to told

-Exception

-For some universal or habitual actions / facts, the reported speech remains unchanged.

-(eg) The teacher said, "The sun rises in the East"

-The teacher said that the sun rises in the east.

-Conj - that added

-No change in tense

-Interrogatives or questions :

-Non verbal (asked, enquired, demanded)

-Rule: 'Wh' questions take no conjunction

-Ramya said to Uma, "Where is your house?"
+car.
+Rules

+Conj 'that' added Tense change - present past This that My her Said to told Exception For some universal or habitual actions / facts, the reported speech remains unchanged. (eg) The teacher said, "The sun rises in the East" The teacher said that the sun rises in the east.
+Rules Conj - that added No change in tense Interrogatives or questions: Non verbal (asked, enquired, demanded) Rule: 'Wh' questions take no conjunction Ramya said to Uma, "Where is your house?"
 Ramya asked Uma where her house was.

+Rules

+Said to asked

 Your her

 Is was

 Removal of inverted commas and question mark

 b) Priya said to Praveen, "How did you operate the device?"

 Priya asked Praveen how he had operated the device.

+Rules

-(Did + operate)
+Said to asked (Did +

-Operated had operated
+operate) Operated had

+operated Remove I.C.

-Remove I.C. & Qn.
+& Qn.

-(ii) Verbal (Questions starting with verbs)
+(ii) Verbal (Questions starting with

-Rule
+verbs) Rule

 Conj if / whether added

-Raja said to Satheesh, "Are you waiting here for the doctor?"
+Raja said to Satheesh, "Are you waiting here for the

-Raja asked Satheesh if he was waiting there for the doctor
+doctor?"
+Raja asked Satheesh if he was waiting there for the

+doctor Rules

 You he

+Said to asked

 Conj if added

 Are waiting was waiting

 Here there

 b) Remi said to Beni, "Have you met my friend now?"

 Remi asked Beni whether he had met her friend then.

+Rules

+Said to asked

 Conj whether added

 You he

 Have met had met

 My her

 Now then

 3. Imperatives or commands / requests

-Keys : requested, advised, ordered, commanded, threatened, asked,
+Keys: requested, advised, ordered, commanded, threatened, asked,

 Negative: Don't not to

 Conjunction "to"

 The mother said to her son, "Don't go near the well".

-The mother advised her son not to go near the well.

-b) The student said to the teacher, "Please repeat the lesson sir".
+The mother advised her son not to go near the well. b) The student said to the teacher, "Please repeat the lesson sir".
 The student requested his teacher to repeat the lesson.

-Rules : Said to Advised

-Said to requested

-Remove please

-Use 'to' conj

-c) The thief said to the lady, "Give your jewels or I will kill you".

-The thief threatened the lady to give her jewels or he would kill her
+Rules: Said to Advised Said to requested Remove please Use 'to' conj c) The thief said to the lady, "Give your jewels or I will kill you".
+The thief threatened the lady to give her jewels or he would kill her Rules Conj to Said to threatened You her I he Your her Will kill would kill d) The principal said to the students, 'Attend the class at 9.A.M. tomorrow".

-Conj to

-Said to threatened

-You her

-I he

-Your her

-Will kill would kill

-d) The principal said to the students, 'Attend the class at 9.A.M. tomorrow".

 The principal ordered the students to attend the class at 9 A.M. the next day.

-Said to ordered

-Conj to

-Tomorrow the next day

-Exclamations and wishes

-Keys for introductory verb: exclaimed, declared, wished, blessed, Omit the interjections like

-Alas, Hurrah, oh, well, Ah

-Conj - that

-He said, "Alas!
-I have lost my purse"

-He exclaimed / shouted sadly that he had lost his purse.
+Rules Said to ordered Conj to Tomorrow the next day Exclamations and wishes Keys for introductory verb: exclaimed, declared, wished, blessed, Omit the interjections like Alas, Hurrah, oh, well, Ah Conj - thatHe said, "Alas!
+I have lost my purse" He exclaimed / shouted sadly that he had lost his purse.
+Rules Said Exclaimed Have lost had lost Conj that

-Said Exclaimed

-Have lost had lost

-Conj that